 You may also wonder how our congregation is organized.
 Churches in the New Testament were composed of saints (Christians), overseers, and deacons (Philippians 1:1).
 Deacons were servants who used their abilities to help the church function orderly and effectively (see 1 Timothy 3:8-13; also Acts 6:1-6).
 Overseers (also called elders, bishops, pastors, and shepherds) were leaders of the church who made decisions to guide, feed, and protect the church; they led by their examples of integrity, reverence for and knowledge of God's word, and love for others (see 1 Timothy 3:1-7; Acts 14:23; and 1 Peter 5:1-5).
 We are striving to follow this pattern found in the New Testament, though presently we do not have men appointed to serve as elders or deacons.

 We also are also pleased to offer Bible classes for various age groups, from ages 1 to adult.
-We have an evangelist who preaches for us regularly, Emerson Brown, but he does not replace the need for elders in our congregation.
+We have an evangelist who preaches for us regularly, Brent Bishop, but he does not replace the need for elders in our congregation.
 Though our individual members each serve the church in different ways, we all are working toward a unifying goal: "to equip the saints for the work of ministry, for building up the body of Christ" (Ephesians 4:12).

 We hope that you will visit us sometime!
 Feel free to sing and pray with us, participate in our classes, follow along in your Bible as we read from God's Word, and meet our members beforehand and afterwards.
 In all we do, we pray that God will be honored!